-In view of the Company's intention to continue making contributions to not-for-profit organizations, in the report period the Group adopted a corporate responsibility plan that defines the Group's commitment to social and business responsibility, the building of Israel and environmental protection.
-On August 18, 2020 the Company's Board approved an annual budgetary framework of up to 1.5% of the consolidated annual net profit6 or NIS 20 million, whichever is higher, for the purpose of implementing a corporate responsibility plan, and, inter alia, the contribution policy included therein, which shall be carried out by the grant of contributions of money or contributions in kind.
+In 2020, the Group adopted a corporate responsibility plan that defines the Group's commitment to social and business responsibility, the building of Israel and environmental protection.
+On August 18, 2020 the Company's Board approved an annual budgetary framework of up to 1.5% of the consolidated annual net profit or NIS 20 million, whichever is higher, for the purpose of implementing a corporate responsibility plan, and, inter alia, the donation policy included therein, which shall be carried out by the grant of donations of money and/or in kind.

-Over the course of 2020 the Company made contributions, itself and through consolidated companies, in money and in finished products, in the total value of approx. NIS 6.4 million.
+Over the course of 2021 the Company made donations and/or incurred expenses in connection with the CRS Plan, itself and through consolidated companies, in the sum of approx. NIS 2.7 million.